Share this

-Motorized rigging
+Motorized Rigging

 While more expensive than counterweighted systems, motorized rigging requires less stage space and less structural steel.
 Most motorized, automated rigging sets used in theater productions are “dead haul” sets.
 This means that the motor lifts the entire weight of the equipment, without counterbalancing, which eliminates the safety concerns that come with improperly balanced sets and handling heavy weights.